JTronLabs/blog/_posts/2016-02-17-RPi-WebCam.markdown

 {% capture markdown_content_block %}

 This part is easy.
 Ensure that your firmware and software are up-to-date by running these commands in the Pi's terminal.
-It will likely take the Pi awhile run.
+It will likely take the Pi awhile to run.

 {% highlight bash %}
 #updating pi